 - Adult: US$4299 , Child (15 & under): US$3799

-Bring the whole family to explore Peru, see amazing sights and embark on a kid-friendly adventure of a lifetime (travellers without kids are welcome too).
-Peru is a vibrant, family-friendly destination and you’ll find children of all ages – yes, even teenagers – will love exploring everything this country has to offer.
-On the ‘Capybara’, you’ll venture deep into the Amazon rainforest, see an awesome array of wildlife, visit the lost city of Machu Picchu and sea kayak across Lake Titicaca to stay with a local family on Amantani Island.
-Not only will everyone enjoy this adventure, it’s also a chance for your children and teenagers to immerse themselves in a different culture and way of life.
-We’ve chosen locally-run, comfortable accommodations for this trip and we take care of all the logistics behind planning your trip, including meals, so all you have to do is show up, have fun and start building memories!
+On the ‘Capybara’ family trip, you and your family will explore Peru, see amazing sights and embark on the adventure of a lifetime (travellers without kids are welcome too!)
+Peru is a vibrant, family-friendly destination and you’ll find children of all ages – yes, even teenagers will love exploring everything this country has to offer.
+On the ‘Capybara’, you’ll venture deep into the Amazon rainforest, see an awesome array of wildlife, visit the lost city of Machu Picchu and kayak across Lake Titicaca to stay with a local family on Amantani Island.
+Not only is the ‘Capybara’ family trip an exciting adventure that everyone will enjoy, it’s also a chance for your family to immerse themselves in a different culture and way of life.
+We’ve chosen locally-run, comfortable accommodations for this trip and we take care of all the logistics behind planning your trip, including meals – so all you have to do is show up, have fun and start building memories!

 Alpaca Peru Lodge to Lodge Trek